 The body tries to resist weight loss.
 If fat is lost, the brain initiates increased hunger, increased interest in food, reduced energy expenditure, and reduces levels of thyroid hormone.

 Researchers are still working out just what causes leptin resistance, but knowledge in this area is rapidly growing.
 Inflammation in the hypothalamus has been identified as one of the primary mechanisms.
 And what causes inflammation in the hypothalamus?
 High calorie diets that are high in sugar and saturated fat (as lard) have repeatedly been found to increase hypothalamic inflammation.
 When some of the lard is replaced with omega-3 or omega-6 fatty acids, the inflammation decreases, as does food intake, while metabolism increases.

 It turns out that the health of your gut also plays a role in inflammation in the hypothalamus.
 The condition commonly known as leaky gut (and more formally known as increased intestinal permeability) allows inflammatory compounds to leak through the gut’s barrier into the circulation, irritating the hypothalamus as well as other tissues.
 A number of factors are known to increase intestinal permeability.
 In addition to high-calorie, high-fat (lard), high-sugar diets, gluten is getting a fair share of attention.
 Gluten is now known to increase gut permeability and make its way into the bloodstream, even in people without celiac disease and who don’t report gluten intolerance or sensitivity.
 With this in mind, many research groups have been studying whether gluten may cause leptin resistance.
-The evidence so far is quite convincing.

 How to Increase Leptin Sensitivity for Automatic Fat Loss